honest-code/Rss_Android_ATDD_BDD_Demo/README.md

 Rss Android App BDD / ATDD Demo for HonestCode

 ## Objetives
-This is a simple Android RSS App with some Acceptance Test in Ghekin connected with the service pro.HonestCode.io.
+This is a simple Android RSS App with some Gherkin Acceptance Tests connected with the service pro.HonestCode.io.

-The App is intended to show a functional sample of BDD and ATDD.
+This App is intended to show a functional sample of BDD and ATDD.

 ## System requisites